Burnsius

 Burnsius is a genus of New World checkered-skippers in the butterfly family Hesperiidae.
 The genus was erected by Nick V. Grishin in 2019.
-There are about 12 described species in Burnsius.

 As a result of a 2019 study of the genomes of 250 representative species of skippers, the genus Burnsius was created to contain 12 related species formerly in the genus Pyrgus.
+As of 2022, there were 14 species in Burnsius.

 Species

-These 12 species belong to the genus Burnsius:
+These 14 species belong to the genus Burnsius: